Timing is everything.

 When I was the Operations Director down in St. Petersburg, FL for the Southeast Regional Service Center for First American (later changed to CoreLogic), we had a team of employees over in India that assisted our people in processing our work.

-As time went on, they became even more valuable members of our organization as they picked up on the intricacies of the work, resulting in fewer errors & rework, higher productivity & much improved overall quality.
+As time went on, our overseas employees became more & more valuable to our organization as they quickly picked up on the intricacies of the work, resulting in fewer errors & rework, higher productivity rates & much improved overall quality.

 We regularly communicated with them several times every day, in addition to our formal status conference call.